geoschem/integrated_methane_inversion/docs/source/getting-started/quick-start.rst

 Running the IMI is relatively inexpensive (usually on the order of USD $10-$100).
-The cost depends on the length of the inversion period, the size of the inversion domain, how long you retain your Cloud instance after completing the inversion, and how you store the final results.
+The cost depends on the length of the inversion period, the size of the inversion domain, how long you retain your compute instance after completing the inversion, and how you store the final results.

 For more information on costs, see preview_link_TODO and :doc:`Tips for Minimizing AWS costs <minimizing-cost-tips>`.